 McKee says virtual visits have worked just as well as in-person visits for patients who are not high risk or needing urgent care.
 Talking to a doctor from home saves his patients a trip in the car, the need to find childcare for other children and, of course, concerns about potential exposure to the virus.
 Women who need to be seen in person can always be accommodated.

 Making telehealth affordable and accessible: “a game changer for our patients”

 McKee and his associates had a telehealth option in place before the COVID-19 pandemic, but used it infrequently.
 Blue Cross and Blue Shield of Alabama changed that by breaking down barriers to access.
 The health plan waived co-pays and deductibles for members, as well as increased education and communications regarding the safety and quality of care telehealth represents.
 “It was a game changer for our patients,” says McKee.

 The affordability, quality and convenience have made patients more comfortable with telehealth, McKee believes.
 And because it’s worked so well, he says it will play a much greater role in his practice going forward.
 Why drive an hour for a standard checkup, he asks, when you can be safely seen in your home with a phone and some simple equipment?

 Meanwhile, to ensure the safety of patients coming into the office, McKee's staff members are tested and have their temperatures taken daily.
 Upon testing negative, they wear a badge on their name tag indicating they’ve passed the test for that day.

 Learn more about how Blue Cross and Blue Shield of Alabama is responding to the COVID-19 crisis.

-Blue Cross and Blue Shield of Alabama is a licensee of the Blue Cross Blue Shield Association, an association of 36 independent, locally operated Blue Cross and Blue Shield companies.
+Blue Cross and Blue Shield of Alabama is a licensee of the Blue Cross Blue Shield Association, an association of 36 independent, locally owned and operated Blue Cross and Blue Shield companies.